PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </p>

 <p>
 To better isolate generic <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> code from project-specific code, I elected to migrate all backend and application preparation to an "App" class.
-In essense, App defined functions to contain any required preparation for <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> while leaving open virtual functions for project-specific code.
+In essense, App defines functions to contain any required preparation for <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> while leaving open virtual functions for project-specific code.
 As such, for any project that utilizes <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> I can now simply bring in this app framework and create a child class of App to contain the code for drawing the UI of that specific project.
 </p>

 <p>